ekohan/fleetmix/docs/ARCHITECTURE.md

 ## Matheuristic Pipeline

-The system implements the four-phase pipeline described in Paper Figure 1:
+The system implements the four-phase pipeline described in the paper:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐